GirlZone

 “Girl Zone”: A Practical, Context-Driven Response

 To respond to these realities across the West Bank and Gaza, Sharek Youth Forum launched “Girl Zone” in partnership with the United Nations Population Fund (UNFPA).
-The program draws on proven international approaches and adapts them to the Palestinian context.
+The program is implemented hand-in-hand with Sharek’s local partners through the Sharek Partners Coalition, ensuring strong community anchoring, broader reach, and coordinated delivery across different settings.

 Girl Zone targets girls aged 12–18 and aims to strengthen their awareness and life skills to help them navigate social, economic, and political pressures.
 The program offers a safe, guided learning environment designed around girls’ needs, with content delivered in an age-appropriate and culturally sensitive way.